ibm-messaging/mq-helm/charts/ibm-mq/README.md

 > **Tip**: A [samples directory](../../samples/README.md) is available that demonstrates how to install the chart in a number of common environments.
 For first time users it is suggested that this is used.

-Add reposity to helm with the command:
+To add the helm chart to your helm repository, run the command:

 ```sh
 helm repo add ibm-messaging-mq https://ibm-messaging.github.io/mq-helm